 In this Report, the peak power effect of UWB devices have been investigated for the first time in more detail, especially in the fixed service investigations.

-The different types of applications and their parameters studied in this Report are summarised in the Table below.
+The different types of applications and their parameters studied in this Report are summarised in Table 1.